fa7ad/fa7ad.github.io/data/posts/04_fp-trials-tribulations.md

   .reduce(combinatorFunction)
 ```

-While this code is **_very_** contrived but you get the idea.
+While this code is **_very_** contrived, but you get the idea.
 If you don't want to make a bunch of one-off transformations and predicates you end up doing this.

 Even if it might not seem like a problem at first, you will start to see a crash coming from miles away as soon as your dataset becomes large enough.